Where do Leadbeater’s Possums live?

 How many Leadbeater’s Possums are left world wide?

 There are no accurate figures for the population of the Leadbeater’s Possum, as they are so hard to see, being nocturnal, small, fast-moving and camouflaged.
 Also they move around high in dense forest and frequently change their nest trees, to prevent predation.
-But their habitat range is generally only about 3 hectares.
-It is estimated that there are around 1200 adult animals remaining but there could be as many as 1500 or less than 1000.
+It is estimated that there are around 2,000 adult animals remaining but there could be as many as 4,000 or less than 1000.

 Are any Leadbeater’s Possums in Zoos or part of a captive breeding program?

-There is currently no captive breeding program proposed for the Leadbeater’s Possums from the ash forests – protection of their natural habitat is the priority for their conservation.
+There is currently no captive breeding program proposed for the Leadbeater’s Possums from the Ash forests – protection of their remaining natural habitat is the priority for their conservation.